SamG101-Developer/SNetwork3/README.md

 - N decrypts the KEMed PMK using its own ephemeral private key: `UNKEM(KEM(PMK, ePKn), eSKn) => PMK`
 - N derives a symmetric encryption key from the PMK: `PMK_EK` (encryption key)
 - N signs the hash of the PMK with its static secret key: `S(H(PMK), sSKn)`
-- N sends a `PKT_ACC` to A, with the signed hash of the PMK as metadata (via the relay nodes)
+- N sends a `PKT_ACC` to A, with the signed hash of the PMK as metadata (signed-plaintext-hash, via the relay nodes)

 <BR>